mlnagoya/surveys/20240418_reports/yolov9.md

-# YOLOX: Learning What You Want to Learn Using Programmable Gradient Information
+# YOLO9: Learning What You Want to Learn Using Programmable Gradient Information

 https://arxiv.org/abs/2402.13616